NET WORTH: $3.3 billion

 PATENT LAW REFORM: In December 2012, Cuban donated $250,000 to the Electronic Frontier Foundation, an organization that confronts cutting-edge issues in defending free speech, privacy, innovation and consumer rights, and which champions the public interest in critical battles affecting digital rights.
 The donation, he said, was to "eliminate stupid patents" and assist with legal efforts to reform the patent system.

 DISASTER RELIEF: In the aftermath of Hurricane Sandy, Cuban announced a pledge of $1 million for disaster relief and rebuilding efforts.
-Prior to this announcement, he’d already given $7500 to the Food Bank of NYC to help them through the disaster.
+Prior to this announcement, he had already made $7500 in grants to the Food Bank of NYC to help them through the disaster.
 In 2016, in response to the Pulse Nightclub shooting in Orlando, Cuban donated $1 million to the Dallas Police Department to protect the LGBT community.

 OTHER ISSUES: Every time the NBA fines Cuban, he matches that fine with a donation.
 During his 14 years as the Mavericks’ owner, this practice has resulted in $1.9 million in donations.
 Similarly, Cuban donated $30,000 to the charity CyberSmile, an "anti-cyberbullying nonprofit organization," after dropping the F-bomb twice during a charity fundraiser, and gave $100,000 to the iBelieve Foundation—which raises money for Hunter syndrome—after being fined for confronting game officials on court at the conclusion of a game.
 Both donations were made as a sanction for using profane language.
 In 2015, he gave $250,000 to the Special Olympics through his foundation, and another $25,000 to the Austin Street Shelter, a homeless shelter in Dallas.